onspeedhp/solana-x402-gateway/README.md

   })
 );

-// Route that requires payment app.get('/api/data', (req, res) => {
+// These routes will only execute if payment is verified app.get('/api/data', (req, res) => {
   res.json({
     result: 'some data',